 But perhaps you might like to know who it was.
-I’ve come across and admired these photographs around the net before, not knowing there was a story or a particular name behind the fashion.
-But Margaine-Lacroix was her name, a young Parisian designer who had taken over her mother’s long established old couture house and was starting to gain popularity in turn-of-the-century Paris for her lightly corseted dresses featuring minimum boning and more elastic material.
+Jeanne Margaine-Lacroix was her name, a young Parisian designer who had taken over her mother’s long-established couture house and was starting to gain popularity in turn-of-the-century Paris for her lightly corseted dresses featuring minimum boning and more elastic material…

 Long before Lycra or Spanx came along, she soon began making dresses made from stretchy elastic silk jersey, outlining the hips and thighs and slimming the figure.
 To debut her creations to society, she hired three beautiful models and chose the Parisian racetracks of 1908 as her catwalk.

 Her gowns clung to their bodies almost as tightly as a Hervé Leger bandage or body-con dress circa 2007.
 The gawking crowd at Longchamp could see that the women were not wearing what they considered to be underwear, which in those days of course consisted of bulky under-garments including a full corset, petticoat and chemise.